nao1215/sqly/website/content/formats.md

 A session started with `--allow-remote` keeps the capability for the `.import` commands typed later in it.
 Granting it and not using it is not an error:
-`sqly --allow-remote data.csv` and a bare `sqly --allow-remote` both run.
+`sqly --allow-remote data.csv` runs, and a bare `sqly --allow-remote` opens the interactive shell on a terminal.
+The flag grants a capability and nothing else, so it supplies no input of its own: a bare `sqly --allow-remote` with empty non-interactive stdin still exits `2` for having nothing to run, exactly as a bare `sqly` does.

 `--allow-remote` covers `http` and `https` only. `ftp://`, `file://`, `ssh://`, `gopher://` and every other scheme are refused before any connection, with or